‘Pregnant’ Liam Payne, Cheryl Rumored To Be In Labor

 Insiders also claim that Cheryl and Liam Payne are not trying to hide the pregnancy anymore, but neither have been official about announcing this to the press.

-At the event in London on November 28, Cheryl was accompanied by Liam Payne and she wore a tight-fitting green sweater dress, according to US Magazine.
+At the event in London on November 28, Cheryl was accompanied by Liam Payne and she wore a tight-fitting green sweater dress, according to Us Magazine.
 This dress made it appear that Cheryl was either pregnant or carrying extra weight.

 Adding to the rumors pile surrounding Cheryl and Liam Payne’s baby, The Sun reported on February 10 that, after doing some research, they discovered in interviews that the couple already have baby names picked out.

-For Liam Payne, his choice is the gender-neutral “Taylor” but Cheryl had a more gender-specific choice of baby name.
+For Liam Payne, his choice is the gender-neutral “Taylor,” but Cheryl had a more gender-specific choice of baby name.

 One more source of gossip about Cheryl and Liam Payne’s secret pregnancy is her hair dresser.
 Around mid-January, the hair dresser snapped some video during a photo shoot for Cheryl, but deleted the social media post after a short period of time because everyone was talking about how Cheryl looked pregnant.